Teeth are teeth, right? The experts here at Dr. Dental beg to differ. To have a little fun, we are sharing 10 facts about oral health with you today!

 6. Guess what?
 George Washington’s famous dentures weren’t made from wood.
 His four pairs of custom teeth were actually crafted from gold, ivory, lead and a mixture of human, donkey and hippopotamus teeth.

 7. Take care of your teeth – after all, we only have two sets.
-On the flip side, sharks have around 40 sets of teeth in their lifetime!
+But if your wisdom teeth cause you discomfort or pain, your dentist may recommend wisdom teeth extraction.

 8. When traveling, don’t cap your toothbrush.
 Capping your toothbrush actually can trap moisture and encourage bacterial growth.